 After contractors receive the invitation to bid, they submit their bids in sealed envelopes which are then publicly opened for transparency.

-As a contractor, you probably already understand the importance of a successful response to an invitation to bid.
+As a contractor, you probably already understand the importance of successfully responding to an invitation to bid.
 However, an invitation to bid does not mean that your company is the one exclusively invited to bid on a project.

 Almost all invitations to bid have the following specifications: